 In the case of bitstream access the settlement is more complex.
 The wholesale fees specified for broadband access under the BSA offer will be fixed based on the retail prices of the TP SA's offer from October 10, 2009.
-Potential further reductions in fees set in this way, plus the wholesale rates to be paid when TP SA introduces new speeds to its bitstream offer in the future, are to be controlled by a new margin squeeze test regime introduced by a decision of the President of UKE on the introduction and adoption of the relevant reference offer and after prior publication of the position of the President of UKE on the rules of a margin squeeze test ("MS") for operators alternative to TP SA.
+Potential further reductions in fees set in this way, plus the wholesale rates to be paid when TP SA introduces new speeds to its bitstream offer in the future, are to be controlled by a new margin squeeze test ("MS") introduced by the President of UKE.